-The action key feature is enabled at the factory.
+The keyboard dock action key feature is enabled at the factory.
 You can disable this feature in Setup Utility (BIOS).
-See Using Setup Utility (BIOS) and HP PC Hardware Diagnostics (UEFI) on page 60 for instructions on opening Setup Utility (BIOS), and then follow the instructions at the bottom of the screen.
+See Using Setup Utility (BIOS) and HP PC Hardware Diagnostics (UEFI) on page 63 for instructions on opening Setup Utility (BIOS), and then follow the instructions at the bottom of the screen.

-After you have disabled the action key feature, you can still perform each function by pressing the fn key in combination with the appropriate action key.
+After you have disabled the action key feature on the keyboard dock, you can still perform each function by pressing the fn key in combination with the appropriate action key.

 Icon Key Description ? f1 Opens Help and Support, which provides tutorials, information about the Windows operating system and your computer, answers to questions, and updates to your computer.
 Help and Support also provides automated troubleshooting tools and access to support. f2 Decreases the screen brightness incrementally as long as you hold down the key. f3 Increases the screen brightness incrementally as long as you hold down the key. f4 Switches the screen image between display devices connected to the system.
 For example, if a monitor is connected to the computer, repeatedly pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor.

-4 0 f6 Mutes or restores speaker sound. ┫- f7 Decreases speaker volume incrementally as long as you hold down the key.
+Icon Key Description 4 ⊗ f6 Mutes or restores speaker sound.
+4 - f7 Decreases speaker volume incrementally as long as you hold down the key.
 4 + f8 Increases speaker volume incrementally as long as you hold down the key.
-44 f9 Plays the previous track of an audio CD or the previous section of a DVD or a BD. ►II f10 Begins, pauses, or resumes playback of an audio CD, a DVD, or a BD. ►►I f11 Plays the next track of an audio CD or the next section of a DVD or a BD.
-1 f12 Turns the wireless feature on or off.
-T NOTE: A wireless network must be set up before a wireless connection is possible
+144 f9 Plays the previous track of an audio CD or the previous section of a DVD or a BD. ►II f10 Begins, pauses, or resumes playback of an audio CD, a DVD, or a BD. ▶ ▶I f11 Plays the next track of an audio CD or the next section of a DVD or a BD. f12 Turns the airplane mode and wireless feature on or off.
+7 NOTE: A wireless network must be set up before a wireless connection is possible.